Crash Course in Creating Great Digital Lessons

 Once you’ve selected a tool, create a script or pathway.
 Learn how to use the tools yourself before designing the lesson.
 This outline will help you pace the lesson and identify content differentiation and technology use areas.
 Use multimedia – bring in video clips, songs, visual images – and momentary breaks to enable learners to process information.

 As educators, we don’t have ample time to plan and test our lessons.
 However, it is important to ensure your lesson works when using technology.
 Try testing it and grade your work.
 Ask yourself: What happens if the video is blocked?
 Where will you direct learners if a WebQuest link is broken?
 How will you manage a situation where a learner can’t log in?

 6. Teach the lesson

-- Lay out your expectations for each student
+- Establish your expectations for each learner.

 - Scaffold the use of technology as well as the content.